luislavena/template-laravel-twill/README.md

 Here you should write what are all of the configurations a user can enter when using the project, and which file each config is set if applicable.

+## Linters and code formatters
+We are using a series of tools to prettify and lint the code we write:

+- Husky: to install and run the pre-commit hooks
+- PHPStan: to do static analysis check on PHP code
+- PHP-CS-Fixer: to remove unused dependencies and do some basic formatting
+- Prettier: to fully format the code
+- Blast: if installed, we run it to test if it's compilable
+- Eslint: TODO: not done yet, we need a FEE to help doing this the right way
+- Git conflict markers: the pre-commit checker tool also checks if the developer didn't stage any Git conflicted files by looking for conflict markers on the staged files.

+These tools are executed automatically on every commit, only on staged files (except for Blast), and for it to work you need to make sure you executed.
+Composer and NPM are responsible for making sure husky is installed.
+And these commands are also available if a developer needs to run the commands manually:

+Global commands:

+- composer lint
+- composer format

+Specific commands:

+- composer phpstan
+- composer eslint (TODO)
+- composer prettier
+- composer blast
+- composer php-cs-fixer

+Commands execution also generates a log file with the result at tools/logs/<tool-name>.log, you can check for PHPStan errors on this file, for example.

+**TODO: do we need to have the same commands on NPM?**